Skip to content

 SEC comment-letter and disclosure-review research Cassell, Cunningham, and Myers (2013); Bozanic, Dietrich, and Johnson (2018); Brown, Tian, and Tucker (2018); the SEC filing review process Regression-style evidence on comment receipt, remediation, and disclosure response Establishes public comment-letter scrutiny as economically meaningful; this paper embeds it as one public-cascade outcome rather than the sole endpoint.
 This stream supplies regression-style evidence rather than direct ranking-score comparators.

 Public regulatory and structured-data sources SEC Item 4.02 guidance; SEC AAER pages; PCAOB Form AP; SEC Inline eXtensible Business Reporting Language (XBRL) Public filing events, audit-participant data, oversight data, and standardized financial facts Supplies the filing-native public lake and reproducible feature construction.
-AAER is a severity-tail descriptor, not a complete enforcement universe.
+AAER is a rare high-severity enforcement indicator, not a complete enforcement universe.

 • Positioning.
 The paper aligns the prediction target to the observable public process.